PaperPrototype/Intro-Coding-and-Computers/01 - Pyxel/Lecture/english.md

 ![replit pyxel](/Assets/replit_pyxel.png)

-Now we will use a `rect` function to add a sandy beach!
+Now we will use the `rect` function to add a sandy beach!

 (example code)
 ```py